irh-ca-team-car/kia_soul_commander/README.md

 ### main

-`main.c` is the entry point of joystick commander.
+`main.cpp` is the entry point of joystick commander.
 Initializes OSCC interface, checks for controller updates in 5 ms intervals, and closes the interface when the program terminates.
 This contains the applications main loop.
+Initializes the ros node

 ### joystick

-`joystick.c` contains the functionality necessary to initialize and interact with the game controller.
+`joystick.cpp` contains the functionality necessary to initialize and interact with the game controller.

 ### commander